 If an emergency occurs at any off campus event, 911 should be immediately contacted.
-Non-emergency situations should be called in to the local police department, depending upon where the event is located.
+Nonemergency situations should be called in to the local police department, depending upon where the event is located.
 The College maintains a positive relationship with the local, county, state, and federal law enforcement agencies.
-Any police reports generated within the Eureka city limits, even though they are not on campus, will still be forwarded to the Office of Student Life within 1 week of the incident.
+Any police reports generated within the Eureka city limits, even though they are not on campus, will still be forwarded to the Eureka College Campus Police Department within 1 week of the incident.